-The main business of the Company is the minority equity investments it holds in Shalimar Developments Sdn.
+The main business of the Company is the minority equity investment it holds in Shalimar Developments Sdn.
 Bhd.
-(SDSB) and in Shalimar (Malay) PLC (SMPLC).
+(SDSB).
 SDSB's investee Company carries out palm oil plantation operations in Indonesia.

-The investee Company continues to take proactive measures to ensure uninterrupted business operations whilst the COVID-19 pandemic still prevails.
-The Crude Palm Oil (CPO) prices have continued to trade at higher levels during the fourth guarter in the year under review, although partly impacted by the duty on CPO sales introduced by the Indonesian government and the continued impact of higher input costs such as fertiliser stemming from the prevailing unrest in Ukraine.
+The investee Company continues to take proactive measures to ensure uninterrupted business operations in the midst of the COVID-19 pandemic.
+The Crude Palm Oil (CPO) prices have continued to trade at higher levels during the fourth quarter in the year under review, although partly impacted by the duty on CPO sales introduced by the Indonesian government and the continued impact of higher input costs such as fertilizer stemming from the prevailing unrest in Ukraine.
 In the backdrop of these industry and economic challenges, the Company is cautiously preserving its liquidity position to ensure it remains strong and resilient.

 The Company received interim dividends from its equity investments in the year under review.
-Further, the Company earned interest income from its short-term deposits in Sri Lanka, the rate of which had declined sharply in the year under review, but expected to increase in the 4th quarter with the Central Bank of Sri Lanka's decision to increase interest rates in general, going forward.
+Further, the Company earned interest income from its short-term deposits in Sri Lanka, the rate of which had declined sharply in the year under review, but expected to increase in the

+4th quarter with the Central Bank of Sri Lanka's decision to increase interest rates in general, going forward.

 Accordingly, your Company recorded a net profit after tax of Rs.
-28.12 Mn for the year as compared to the profit of Rs.
-8.53 Mn recorded in the previous financial year.
+19.64Mn for the year as compared to the profit of Rs.
+1.07 Mn recorded in the previous financial year.